Photo: Terry Alexander

 - Diana Arevalo D (116: West Central Bexar) replaced Rep. Trey Martinez-Fisher.

-- Most House and Senate Committees will be shuffled
+- House and Senate Committees have been shuffled

 - No changes: